How the One-Armed Sister Sweeps Her House: Style

 In a review for The Washington Post, Hamilton Cain called the novel "a stunner", writing that Jones’s prose is “supple, often luxuriant, but the structure of her novel is even more impressive as she bobs and weaves through the aftermath of two mysterious crimes."

 Reception

-‘How the One-Armed Sister Sweeps Her House” was shortlisted for the Women’s Prize for Fiction in 2021.
-It was also chosen as a Good Morning America Book Club pick in February of 2021.
-A review from Kirkus described the book as compelling and sad, which was echoed by Rhiannon Lucy Cosslett from The Guardian.
+Kirkus Reviews described the book as "compelling and terribly sad", which was echoed by Rhiannon Lucy Cosslett from The Guardian.
 Publishers Weekly also complimented the characters.

+In 2021, How the One-Armed Sister Sweeps Her House was shortlisted for the Women’s Prize for Fiction and was selected as a Good Morning America Book Club pick.